kudobuilder/kudo/keps/0029-operator-dependencies.md

 ### Non-Goals

 Dependency on an already running `Instance` is a non-goal.
 It is easy to imagine a situation when a new operator (e.g Kafka) may want to depend on the existing Zookeeper instance.
 However, such life-cycle dependency presents major challenges e.g. what happens when Zookeeper is removed?
-What happens when Zookeeper is upgraded and the new version is incompatible with the current Kafka `Instance`?
-How can compatibility be ensured?
+What happens when Zookeeper is upgraded, and the new version is incompatible with the current Kafka `Instance`?
+How can we ensure the compatibility?
 This KEP deliberately ignores this area and instead focuses on installation dependencies.
 Additionally, this KEP does not address output variables or referencing `Instance` resources.

 ## Proposal